Samaritans: Crusader period

 During the Crusades, the Franks took over Nablus, where the majority of Samaritans lived.
 (Note: Benjamin of Tudela, who passed through the region in 1170, said that the Samaritan population was more numerous than that of the Jews (1,200) and estimated there were 1,000 Samaritans in Nablus, 200 in Caesarea and 300 in Ascalon, not mentioning those in Acre and Gaza.
 He also counted 400 in Damascus (Kedar 1989).)
 Massacres took place in Samaritan maritime communities in Arsuf, Caesarea, Acre and perhaps Ascalon.
 During the initial razzia in Nablus the invading Franks destroyed Samaritan buildings and sometime later tore down their ritual bath and synagogue on Mt.
 Gerizim.
 Christians bearing crosses successfully pleaded for a calm transition.
 The calamities that befell them during the Frankish reign came from Muslims such as the commander of the Dasmascene army, Bazwȃdj, who raided Nablus in 1137 and abducted 500 Samaritan men, women and children back to Damascus.

 Ayyubid and Mamluk rule

 Two hundred Samaritans were reportedly forced to convert to Islam in the village of Immatain by Saladin, according to a tradition recalled by a Samaritan High Priest in the 20th century; however, written sources make no reference to this event.

+Rural Samaritan settlement around Nablus ceased in the 15th century.